-New Jersey and New York both have state and local laws that prohibit discrimination by employers based on an employee's marital status.
-Marital status describes someone who is single, married, divorced, widowed, seperated or with a domestic partner.
+New Jersey and New York both have state and local laws that prohibit discrimination by employers based on an employee’s marital status.
+Marital status describes someone who is single, married, divorced, widowed, separated or with a domestic partner.
 In many cases, marital status discrimination claims can involve other types of related discrimination claims as well, such as gender, age, or sexual orientation discrimination.

 An employer may discriminate against a person’s marital status by offering benefits or advancement to one group married or unmarried employees while not providing the same opportunities to the other group.
 When a worker believes an employer is treating him or her differently because of his or her marital status, that person may be able to recover possible damages.

 Attorney for Marital Discrimination in Philadelphia, PA and New Jersey

 Do you think that you may have been the victim of marital discrimination in your place of employment in Pennsylvania, New Jersey, or New York?
 You will want to contact Console Mattiacci Law, LLC as soon as possible.

 Our experienced employment lawyers in Philadelphia represent clients in Lancaster County, Montgomery County, Bucks County, Chester County, and Delaware County in Pennsylvania.
 As well as serving Monmouth County, Ocean County, Atlantic County, Burlington County, Camden County, and Mercer County in our New Jersey office.

 Call 215-545-7676 right now to have our attorneys review your case and discuss all of your legal options during a free initial consultation.

 Types of Marital Discrimination in Pennsylvania, New Jersey, and New York

 If an employer makes decisions about hiring, promotions, benefits, discipline, or termination based on whether an employee is married, divorced, widowed, or unmarried with or without a partner of the same or opposite sex, it can constitute martial discrimination.